About the Museum

 Van Eesteren’s work forms a highlight of post-war urban planning and architecture in Amsterdam.
 His designs and the special spatial urban outlay can still be seen in New West (including Slotermeer), Buitenveldert and parts of Amsterdam North.

-The Van Eesteren Museum in Slotermeer encompasses an indoor museum with information about Van Eesteren and changing exhibitions; an outdoor museum where you can join a guided walk and learn more about his principles of light, air and space and finally a museum house where you can experience what the original houses were like in the 1950s.
+The Van Eesteren Museum encompasses an indoor museum (in the Van Eesteren Pavilion) with a permanent exhibition Van Eesteren and temporary exhibitions on a variety of topics related to the architecture, design and social history of post-war years; an outdoor museum where you can join a guided walk and learn more about his principles of light, air and space and third a museum house where you can experience what the original houses were like in the 1950s.

 Supported and run by local people, the Van Eesteren Museum in Slotermeer is a true neighbourhood museum.